 Silhouette of a person behind a textured glass door or window.

-Many churches and mission-driven organizations are doing faithful, meaningful work, yet their message feels scattered or hard to articulate.
+Many mission-driven organizations are doing impactful, meaningful work, yet their message feels scattered or hard to articulate.

 Vision lives in the hearts of leaders, but it doesn’t always translate clearly across a website, brand, or communication strategy.
 Over time, this misalignment creates confusion, fatigue, and stalled momentum.